josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

-The studies that report the most impressive productivity boosts _also_ tend to have the most contrived notion of what it means.
+The studies that report the most impressive just to productivity _also_ tend to have the most contrived notion of what it means.
 Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app.

 Which is a partially accurate definition, I suppose.
 But it's missing a great deal, including _how well_ the task was done, what might have been traded for that burst of speed, and whether the findings can actually be applied to real-world scenarios, among other things.